Resistance Design & Administrative Staff

 PROGRAM COORDINATOR & VISUAL DESIGNER

-Wes Pendergrass is returning to Resistance Indoor for his fifth season as Program Coordinator and Visual Designer for Resistance Indoor Percussion.
+Wes Pendergrass is returning to Resistance Indoor for his sixth season as Program Coordinator and Visual Designer for Resistance Indoor Percussion.

 He returns to Resistance Indoor following a winter season that saw his client list garner WGI-Finals spots in Scholastic Open (Guard), Scholastic A (Guard), Scholastic A (Percussion), and Resistance Indoor in Independent A (Percussion).